 A note on motor vehicle accident massage coverage:

 Motor Vehicle massage and recovery is billed to the individual’s insurance at the Oregon Workman’s comp rate.
 It includes an initial evaluation, extensive SOAP notes, regular range of motion testing, and advanced myofascial and deep tissue techniques.
-Several insurance companies do not require a doctor’s prescription, however we do recommend getting one to ensure payment from the insurance company and eliminate any chances of you (the client) being liable.
+Several insurance companies do not require a doctor’s prescription, however we require one to ensure payment from the insurance company and eliminate any chances of you (the client) being liable.
+If a prescription is not on hand at the first appointment, you will be responsible for payment at time of service.
 We look forward to getting you and your body restored!

 Regarding flex spending and health savings accounts: